meddelare/meddelare-node-server/README.md

-## Standalone node.js server
+## Standalone Node.js server

 This is an open source and self-hosted alternative to sharing services such as AddThis and ShareThis.
 Because you run the proxy server yourself, you are also defending your users' privacy against the social networks' tracking.
 Users only opt in to their tracking once they decide to click a share button -- never implicitly just because they visited your page.

+- If you want to use Meddelare in an existing Express server, check out [meddelare-node-expess](https://github.com/meddelare/meddelare-node-expess).
+- If you want to use Meddelare from another server/service, check out [meddelare-node-counters](https://github.com/meddelare/meddelare-node-counters).

 ## Features

-- Get counts from multiple social networks in one API call, delivered as [JSON](https://en.wikipedia.org/wiki/JSON) or [JSONP](https://en.wikipedia.org/wiki/JSONP).
+- Get counts from multiple social networks in a single API call, delivered as [JSON](https://en.wikipedia.org/wiki/JSON) or [JSONP](https://en.wikipedia.org/wiki/JSONP).
 - The server calls social networks in parallel, making it (approximately) as fast to get the count from one as several at once.
 - No third party requirements -- you can host both the social buttons server and any resources yourself.
 - Proxies calls from your users to the social networks, blocking their user tracking until the user decides to click a share button.